 With the advent of deep learning and availability of large datasets, Automated Face Recognition (AFR) systems have achieved impressive recognition rates [3].
 The accuracy, usability, and touchless acquisition of state-of-the-art (SOTA) AFR systems have led to their ubiquitous adoption in a plethora of domains.
-However, this has also inadvertently sparked a community of attackers that dedicate their time and effort to manipulate faces in order to evade AFR systems [4].
-AFR systems have been shown to be vulnerable to adversarial attacks resulting from perturbing an input probe [1, 5-7].
+However, this has also inadvertently sparked a community of attackers that dedicate their time and effort to manipulate faces either physically [4,5] or digitally [6], in order to evade AFR systems [7].
+AFR systems have been shown to be vulnerable to adversarial attacks resulting from perturbing an input probe [1, 8-10].
 Even when the amount of perturbation is imperceptible to the human eye, such adversarial attacks can degrade the face recognition performance of SOTA AFR systems [1].
-With the growing dissemination of "fake news" and "deepfakes" [8], research groups and social media platforms alike are pushing towards generalizable defense against continuously evolving adversarial attacks.
+With the growing dissemination of "fake news" and "deepfakes" [11], research groups and social media platforms alike are pushing towards generalizable defense against continuously evolving adversarial attacks.